 A tough, scoring guard who overcame a serious heart condition to enjoy a long and resilient NBA career.

-Randy Foye's basketball journey is a story of perseverance.
-Emerging from Newark, New Jersey, he became a star at Villanova University, known for his clutch shooting and leadership.
-Drafted 7th overall in 2006, his professional start was complicated by a trade that sent him from Boston to Portland and finally to Minnesota.
-Foye's rookie season was delayed after doctors discovered a potentially life-threatening heart condition, requiring surgery before he ever stepped on an NBA court.
-He recovered fully and carved out a solid 11-year career as a reliable combo guard, playing for seven different teams.
+Randy Foye was drafted 7th overall in 2006 after starring at Villanova University.
+Born in 1983, his rookie season was delayed by surgery for a potentially life-threatening heart condition.
+He recovered fully and carved out an 11-year NBA career as a reliable combo guard.
+Foye played for seven different teams.
 His ability to create his own shot and his professional demeanor made him a valued veteran presence in locker rooms across the league.

 1981–1996